Last updated: March 1, 2023

 Fridge/freezer products only allow you to program one temperature for the entire unit.
 No matter how many different compartments or baskets the fridge has, they will all be kept at the same temperature.
 This temperature can be set to cold and used as a refrigerator or to freezing and used as a freezer.

 Dual-zone units feature two separate compartments, each with its own temperature setting.
-These units can be set so one compartment acts as a freezer while the other acts as the fridge.
+These units can be set such that one compartment acts as a freezer while the other acts as the fridge.

 Fridge/freezer products are fine if all your food and drinks can be safely stored at the same temperature.
 These units tend to be less expensive and more compact than dual-zone options.